SpecFlowOSS/SpecFlow/docs/outputapi/outputapi.md

 _specFlowOutputHelper.AddAttachment(file path);
 ```

+*> Note: The attachment file can be stored anywhere.
+But it is important to keep mind that if a local file is added, it will only work on your machine and not accessible when shared with others.*

 *> Note: Handling of attachments depends on your runner.
 MStest, NUnit, and SpecFlow+ Runner currently support this feature but xUnit does **not**.*

 ## Example